dylanlrrb/Please-Contain-Yourself/2-Long_Lived_Containers/README.md

 >
 >![dockerinfo](https://github.com/dylanlrrb/P-C-Y-Assets/blob/master/2/dockerinfo.png?raw=true)
 >
->You can also see that you now have two images on your machine now.
+>You can also see that you now have two images on your machine.
 As before you can look at your cached images with `docker images`
 >

 ---